Workbench FAQ

 # How can I install apt packages?

-We recommend that you install apt packages in your Conda environments since these will be installed on disk and such be persistent during restarts (regular apt commands run in terminal will be removed during your next restart).
-Search anaconda (opens new window) to identify your package name and get going with your installation.
+We recommend that instead of using apt, you install your packages using Conda into your environment since these will be installed on disk and such be persistent during restarts (regular apt commands run in terminal will be removed during your next restart).
+Search Conda repository (opens new window) to identify your package name and get going with your installation.

 # How can I restart my Workbench environment?